ChenS1313/Global-Electronics-Retail-Churn-Analysis/README.md

-# global-electronics-customer-churn-analysis
+# Global Electronics Retail Churn Analysis
-A data analytics project using Google BigQuery (SQL) and tableau to clean, transform, and analyze a global retail dataset.
-The project focuses on customer churn, delivering actionable business insights and an interactive dashboard.
+A data analytics project using **Google BigQuery (SQL)** and **Tableau** to transform raw retail data into insights.
+The project focuses on identifying customer churn patterns, delivering actionable retention strategies, and building an interactive dashboard.